3P's lessons plans

 Using this resource students will review the recognition of numerals and number words, an essential early math skill.
 Understanding numbers 1 to 20 prepares students for more advanced skills like addition, subtraction, and skip counting.

+Count quantities visually (apples in a basket).
 Students can use full sentences like "There are ten apples" or "I see five apples," supporting sentence structure, pronunciation, and fluency.

 learning fruit and vegetables